Courtney Rae Hudson

-Courtney Rae Hudson (born 1973) is an Associate Justice of the Arkansas Supreme Court.
+Courtney Rae Hudson (born 1973) is an American lawyer who has served an associate justice of the Arkansas Supreme Court.
 She was elected to the position in 2010.

 Education

 Hudson graduated Phi Beta Kappa and magna cum laude from the University of Arkansas at Fayetteville with a Bachelor of Arts in 1994.
 She graduated with high honors from the University of Arkansas School of Law in 1997.

 Early career

 After law school, Hudson was a law clerk for Judge Terry Crabtree and Judge Frank Aery, both of the Arkansas Court of Appeals.
 In 2008, she was elected to the Arkansas Court of Appeals.

 Elections

 2010

 Hudson defeated Crittenden County Circuit Court Judge John Fogleman for the Position 3 Associate Justice position.
 The election was for an eight-year term.
 During the campaign, former President Bill Clinton and former Arkansas 3rd Representative John Paul Hammerschmidt supported Hudson.

 The election saw hundreds of thousands of dollars spent by dark money groups attempting to defeat Hudson, making it the most expensive Supreme Court election in Arkansas history to that point.
 Hudson won by a 57% to 43% margin.